theodesp/go-heaps/README.md

 * [Fibonacci Heap](https://en.wikipedia.org/wiki/Fibonacci_heap): a Fibonacci heap is a data structure for priority queue operations, consisting of a collection of heap-ordered trees.
 It has a better amortized running time than many other priority queue data structures including the binary heap and binomial heap.
 * [Binomial Heap](https://www.geeksforgeeks.org/binomial-heap-2/): A Binomial Heap is a collection of Binomial Trees.
 A Binomial Heap is a set of Binomial Trees where each Binomial Tree follows Min Heap property.
 And there can be at most one Binomial Tree of any degree.
 * [Treap Heap](https://en.wikipedia.org/wiki/Treap): A Treap and the randomized binary search tree are two closely related forms of binary search tree data structures that maintain a dynamic set of ordered keys and allow binary searches among the keys.
+* [Rank Pairing Heap](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.153.4644&rep=rep1&type=pdf): A heap (priority queue) implementation that combines the asymptotic efficiency of Fibonacci heaps with much of the simplicity of pairing heaps

 ## Usage